RiaVora/Flix/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. The placement of the description text to adjust with the length of the title text (i.e. if the title text is more than one line, the description text moves down a line)
-2. Be able to drag and re-order the "now playing" movies to be in the order you want them to be.
-The app also remembers this order
+2. If we are able to implement functionality that llows the user to drag and re-order the "now playing" movies to be in the order you want them to be.
+The app also remembers this order after closing.

 ## Video Walkthrough